Personal Development, Business, Finance, and Investing for Everyone

 One of the great maxims of the modern age.
 This is Covey's habit of communication, and it's extremely powerful.
 Covey helps to explain this in his simple analogy "diagnose before you prescribe."
 Simple and effective, and essential for developing and maintaining positive relationships in all aspects of life.

-Communication is the most important skill in life.
+Communication is the most important life skill.
 We spend most of our waking hours communicating.
 But consider this: You've spent years learning how to read and write, years learning how to speak.
 But what about listening?
-What training or education have you had that enables you to listen so that you really, deeply understand another human being from that individual's own frame of reference?
+What training or education have you had that enables you to listen so that you really, deeply understand another human being from that individual's frame of reference?

 Habit 6: Synergize